After reading this article you will have a better understanding how Parseur text parsing engine works and how to create reliable parsing templates.

 Understanding what happens when you create a template: introducing delimiters

 Well, when you created the template, Parseur recorded your selection by saving the surrounding delimiters.
-After all, one can't rely on the field content itself since it's going to be different from an email to the next, right?
+After all, one can't rely on the field content itself since it's going to be different from one email to the next, right?

 So here's what Parseur recorded:

 So here, "is" and ", and" are the starting and ending delimiters for the field "Name" and "have" and "dogs" are so for the field "Number of pets".